hchautran/PiToMe/README.md

 ---
 ## Experiments
 ### Installation
-First, you need to install the required packaged using the command below:
+First, you need to install the required packages using the commands below:
 ```
 conda create -n pitome python=3.10
 conda activate pitome